Special camera ‘sees’ a very different world

 Take a look at this brief video of their work:

-Greenhouse gases are for the most part invisible because, in order to produce the “greenhouse effect” of building up extra heat inside, they must first allow that heat — which comes from the sun, much of it in the form of light that is visible to the human eye — to enter.
+Greenhouse gases are invisible by definition because, in order to produce the “greenhouse effect” of building up extra heat inside, they must first allow that heat — which comes from the sun — to enter.

 Look up from inside a greenhouse and you don’t see the glass — it’s invisible — but do see the bright sun behind it.
 You also feel its heat even though that light has passed through the glass.